Superfood Spotlight: Baru Seeds!

 The Story Of Baru Seeds:

 Baru seeds are harvested from the baruzeiro tree which grows exclusively in the Cerrado, a savannah region in Brazil.
 The Cerrado is so remote that these seeds are unknown to many people, including those native to Brazil.
-Baru seeds are harvested from the inside of the fleshy fruit of the baruzeiro tree, which is also harvested and consumed by the people of the Cerrado and made into jams and jellies.
+Baru seeds (or baru nuts) are harvested from the inside of the fleshy fruit of the baruzeiro tree, which is also harvested and consumed by the people of the Cerrado and made into jams and jellies.
 Baru seeds can be eaten alone and also used as an ingredient in baked goods, bars, desserts and beverages.
 Baru seeds also produce an oil that when extracted is used both internally, as you would olive oil, and externally, as you would coconut oil.

 Baru seeds help not only the Cerrado, but those living within this remote region of Brazil…